 “That shows you vaccines work and they’re safe,” she says.
 “There’s no reason to delay vaccinations.”

-“I wouldn’t recommend anything that I wouldn’t do for my own children,” says his mom.
+“I wouldn’t recommend anything that I wouldn’t do for my own children,” says this mom.

 Equally important is dental care, she stresses.

-She recommends parents practice healthy dental habits with their children as soon as the first baby teeth start showing up, making sure the baby is getting used to the toothbrush, to go to the dentist, teaching them how to floss, wean them off the bottle.
+She recommends parents practice healthy dental habits with their children as soon as the first baby teeth start showing up, making sure the baby is getting used to the toothbrush, going to the dentist, teaching them how to floss, and weaning them off the bottle.

 “We sometimes see these kids who are 6, 7, 8 who have never seen a dentist and are traumatized because they had so much dental work done all at once, so we’re trying to eliminate that trauma,” she says.

-Clínica Romero has responded to these fears by expanding its telehealth offerings and improving “our ability to serve patients remotely so they don’t have to leave their home.”
+Clínica Romero has responded to these withdrawals by expanding its telehealth offerings and improving “our ability to serve patients remotely so they don’t have to leave their home.”

-“Even the younger children are very aware of their surroundings,” she says.
-“It’s very scary right now in this country as an immigrant.”
+“Younger children are very aware of their surroundings,” she says.

 She tries to assure them that Clínica Romero will always be there to serve the community and its mission that “health care is a human right” extends to everyone.

-“This is a safe place that people who may not be very trustworthy of the healthcare system can still go to,” Dr. Menjivar Lopez notes.
+“This is a safe place that people who may not be very trusting of the healthcare system can still go to,” Dr. Menjivar-Lopez notes.
 “I’m proud to be part of that system and that community.”

 ESTABLISHING TRUST